-The Boulder Arts Commission is seeking volunteer panel members to support the selection process in the cultural grants program by contributing expertise to the decision making process.
+In 2019, $675,000 in grant funds will be offered for general operating support, community projects, arts education projects, professional development, venue rental assistance, and more.
+The Boulder Arts Commission seeks volunteer panel members to support the selection procedure of the cultural grants program by contributing expertise to the decision making process.
 The decisions of the panel members are considered advisory; all approvals, recommendations to City Council, and final decisions are the responsibility of the Boulder Arts Commission.

 HOW TO NOMINATE

-You may nominate yourself to serve on this panel or nominate someone who you feel would be excellent as a panel member.
-Please refer your nominee to this web page or send their name and contact information to email@example.com with the “Boulder Arts Commission Panel Nomination” in the subject line.
+You may nominate yourself to serve on this panel or nominate someone who you feel would serve as an excellent panel member.
+Please refer your nominee to this web page or send their name and contact information to firstname.lastname@example.org with the “Boulder Arts Commission Panel Nomination” in the subject line.

 REQUIREMENTS FOR PANEL MEMBERS / TIME COMMITMENT